 If you want to buy a TV, the very first thing you need to look into is the screen resolution.
 Before discussing the available options, you should know that screen size and screen resolution are not the same thing.
 Many people get confused between the two, but we’ll help clear that up.
 Just know they are both equally important and must be checked when you’re buying a TV.

 The screen resolution of a TV means the number of pixels that create the picture on TV.
 If the number of pixels is low, the TV display may appear pixelated or not sharp enough, but as this number grows, the display quality of a TV also improves.
-This is the reason why higher resolution is almost always preferred.
+This is the reason why the higher resolution is almost always preferred.

 There are multiple screen resolutions to choose from.
 Looking into each available variation and judging its pros and cons can be exhausting.
 However, the best and most widely bought TV resolutions can be narrowed down to just three: HD, 4K, and 8K.
 Resolution is described in terms of horizontal rows and vertical columns of pixels.
 High definition TVs come with a screen resolution of 1920 x 1080, while 4K and 8K come with 3480 x 2160 and 7680 x 4320, respectively.

-To save you from a long list, this TV buying guide will discuss just these top three types in detail, along with their pros and cons.
+To save you from a long list, this TV guide will discuss just these top three types in detail, along with their pros and cons.

 HDTVs: Full HD Resolution

 HDTVs have been the usual standard for many years.
 However, as TV manufacturers rapidly move towards 4K resolution (which is 4 times higher than 1080p resolution), HDTVs are becoming less of the norm.
 Another reason for HDTVs to become less common is that buyers today prefer larger screens, and larger screens require higher resolutions.
 In fact, many TV manufacturing companies don’t even have 1080p models available for screen sizes over 40 inches.